vanshita-tilwani/stock-wise-app/res/README.txt

 5. Click Submit
 6. Click on home to return to the main menu

+STEPS TO CREATE A DOLLAR COST AVERAGING PORTFOLIO
+1. The application display the option to create this type of portfolio
+2. Click on Create Recurring Fixed Strategy
+3. Click on Submit
+4. Enter a name for this strategy (you can use this strategy again, by using this name in the apply strategy)
+5. Enter the Amount you want to invest
+6. Enter the number of Stocks
+7. Enter the commission for this strategy
+8. Enter the from date on which you want to make this investment
+9. Enter the to date on till you want to make this investment or click check box for never ending
+10. Enter the frequency in days
+11. Enter the name of the portfolio
+12. Now for the number of stocks entered, enter the corresponding Ticker symbol and the percentage (summing up to 100%)
+13. Click on submit
+14. Click on home to return to the main menu

 This following features are supported by the Text based View :

 1. Ability to create simulated (inflexible) portfolios with multiple stocks(i.e stock and the number of stock).